 I used the station rotation model every day during the writing process to build in time for me to provide real-time feedback on their work.
 I used my teacher-led station for synchronous editing.
 As my students wrote, I jumped into their Google Documents in suggesting mode and made edits.
 I also added static comments with questions, suggestions, and links to additional resources that might be useful.

-Groups of 8 students rotated through my teacher-led station in 20-minute intervals.
-During that window of time, I was able to give every student written feedback on the section of his/her essay they were currently working on.
+Groups of 6-8 students rotated through my teacher-led station in 25 minute intervals.
+During that window of time, I was able to give every student written feedback.
 One day I edited thesis statements and another day I was editing topic sentences.
 I tried to keep the scope of what I was editing narrow enough to provide every student with detailed feedback.

 When students were in the other stations, they worked on a variety of tasks, like reading and annotating a text on StudySync, conducting additional research for their papers, practicing a grammar concept on NoRedInk, drawing sketches of possible solutions that would address their environment problem, etc. I prepared directions for those stations ahead of time, so students could complete those tasks without needing me to provide instructions.

 Here’s why I think it’s so crucial for teachers to stop taking grading home: